Symmetry protected gapless $Z_2$ spin liquids: Parton construction for symmetric spin liquids of half-integer spins

 \subsection{Spinon pair superfluid description of $Z_2$ spin liquids}

-In the following, we setup the spinon Ansatz Hamiltonian $\hat H_\text{spinon}$ of a symmetric $Z_2$ spin liquid, in the framework of parton construction (\ref{general parton construction}).
-As mentioned, the symmetry group we consider here include at least $U(1)$ spin rotational symmetry (say, along $\hat z$-axis), time-reversal symmetry $\bst$, and certain space group symmetries: \bea G_s\supset U(1)_{{\bf S}^z}\times Z_2^\bst\times\text{Space group} \eea We don't consider spin-orbit couplings, therefore space group symmetries are pure spatial operations involving no spin rotations.
+In the following, we setup the most generic parton Hamiltonian $\hat H_\text{parton}$ for a symmetric \ztsl, in the framework of parton construction (\ref{general parton construction}).
+The symmetry group $G_s$ considered here includes at least $U(1)$ spin rotational symmetry (say, along $\hat z$-axis), time-reversal symmetry $\bst$, and certain space group symmetries: \bea G_s\supset U(1)_{{\bf S}^z}\times Z_2^\bst\times\text{Space group} \eea We do not consider spin-orbit couplings in the system, so the space group symmetries considered here are pure spatial operations involving no spin rotations.